rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 CreatedResources<VirtualMachine> virtualMachines = azure.virtualMachines().create(creatableVirtualMachines);
 ```

-This call returns a collection of the created virtual machines.
+This returns a collection of the created virtual machines.
 Iterate over and inspect this object to verify the result of the batch creation of the virtual machine.
 For example:

 ```java
 for (VirtualMachine virtualMachine : virtualMachines.values()) {